On arithmetical properties and arithmetical characterizations of finite groups: Introduction

-Note that if a group $G$ is recognizable by Gruenberg--Kegel graph, then $G$ is recognizable by its spectrum.
-The converse does not hold since, for example, $\Gamma(A_5)=\Gamma(A_6)$, but the group $A_5$ is recognizable by spectrum (see~\cite{Shi86}) while the group $A_6$ is unrecognizable by spectrum (see, for example, \cite[Theorem~2]{Lytkin}), therefore both groups $A_5$ and $A_6$ are unrecognizable by Gruenberg--Kegel graph.
+Note that if a group $G$ is recognizable by Gruenberg--Kegel graph, then $G$ is recognizable by spectrum.
+The converse does not hold since, for example, $\Gamma(A_5)=\Gamma(A_6)$, but the group $A_5$ is recognizable by spectrum (see~\cite{Shi86}) while the group $A_6$ is unrecognizable by spectrum (\cite{Brandl_Shi}, see also \cite[Theorem~2]{Lytkin}), therefore both groups $A_5$ and $A_6$ are unrecognizable by Gruenberg--Kegel graph.

-In this paper we will discuss some results on characterization of a group by spectrum and by Gruenberg--Kegel graph.